kidtronnix/barf/README.md

 Barf is a data wrangling tool for producing data streams from an AWS S3 bucket.

-Every line of every file is sent through the stream.
+Every line of every file is sent through the stream until it closes.

 As a bonus, any files in your S3 bucket that end with `.gz` or `.bz2` will be automatically decompressed using gzip or bzip2 algorithms respectively.